PratyushKumarV/TrimDoc/README.md

 # TrimDoc

-A lightweight PDF manipulation Chrome extension that simplifies compressing and splitting PDFs.
+A PDF manipulation Chrome extension that simplifies compressing and splitting PDFs.

 ---